Our Programs

 Housing and Home Design, Grade 11, Open (HLS3O)

 This course introduces students to a range of issues related to housing and home design.
 Students will learn about the needs that housing fulfils; housing options; home maintenance and safety; and environmental, economic, legal, and social considerations related to housing.
-They will use the elements and principles of design to analyse design and decorating decisions.
+They will use the elements and principles of design to analyze design and decorating decisions.
 Students will develop research skills as they investigate issues related to housing and home design.

 Prerequisite: None